Kathryn Britton’s Bio

 Kathryn Britton

 Kathryn’s particular interests in positive psychology are informed by nearly 30 years experience as a professional software engineer.
 She was a technical leader and master inventor.
-Her name is on 16 patents issued so far — more in the works.
+Her name is on 20 patents issued so far — more in the works.
 She was also an active advocate for women in technology, serving on the program committee for an IBM North Carolina Women in Technology conference for 6 years.
-After graduating with the first MAPP class in 2006, Kathryn spent 9 months before retiring from technology as a “positive organization advisor” in her old company.
+After graduating with the first MAPP class in 2006, Kathryn spent 9 months before retiring from technology as a “positive organization advisor” in her company.
 She found that there are many things people can do on their own to make work more satisfying and engaging.
-Some of these are reflected in her PPND series, Taking Positive Psychology to Work.
+Some of these are reflected in the paper she published on her PPND series, Taking Positive Psychology to Work.
 Certain aspects of positive psychology make perfect sense in business settings and are not hard for people to learn and apply.

 Kathryn’s coaching expertise is based on at least 20 years experience mentoring individuals and groups of individuals.
 She came to coaching because it is an ideal profession to apply what she’s learned from people and about positive emotion, resilience, intrinsic motivation, and character strengths to make a positive difference in the world.